AndrewCopeland/conjur-iam-api-key/README.md

 ```

 #### Executing python script
 The difference here is instead of having the client reach out to the metadata url and automatically obtain the keys and tokens required to authenticate.
-We are fetching these are pushing them into the `create_conjur_iam_client_from_env()` function.
+We are fetching these and pushing them into the `create_conjur_iam_client_from_env()` function.
 ```python3
 from conjur import Client
 from conjur_iam_client import create_conjur_iam_client_from_env